Chevrolet Camaro (sixth generation): Engines and transmissions

 All engines were initially available with a 6-speed manual and 8-speed automatic transmissions, except for the ZL1 models, which use a 10-speed automatic in addition to a standard 6-speed manual.
 The 8-speed was replaced by the 10-speed automatic in the 2019 SS and 2020 V6 models.

-European Union's new Euro 6d-Temp automotive emission regulations have ended the European sale of Camaro on 31 August 2019.
+European Union's new Euro 6d-Temp automotive emission regulations ended the European sale of Camaro on 31 August 2019.
 The 6.2-litre V8 engine fitted to the export version of Camaro could not be modified further to meet the new emission regulations.

+For 2024, GM has discontinued the turbocharged 2.0L I4 LTG engine and the base 1LS trim level as part of their efforts to slow down production of the Camaro.

 HSV Chevrolet Camaro (Australia)

 General Motors Holden's performance division, Holden Special Vehicles, was engaged in the import and conversion of the Camaro to right-hand-drive and Australian Design Rules, from the second half of 2018.
 Unlike Holden's previous American import, the Chevrolet badge remained on the converted Camaro.
 The Holden Suburban was also originally built as RHD, rather than being converted after arriving in Australia.

 HSV imported and converted the European Camaro 2SS and ZL1.
 The manual gearbox, along with the ZL1 model, were made available in 2019.
+There was a total of 375 ZL1s converted by HSV.
 Imports stopped in early 2020 following limited sales, with the possibility remaining of resuming them in the future under the new GMSV brand.